robbymeals/street-signs/0-Intro.md

 inter-disciplinary cooperation, collaboration and standardization is becoming more and more common.
 But there are still a lot of shitty roads getting built even as we speak.
 So we may never be rid of all these pedogical hazards.
-But good lord, people, you can at least post some signs.
+But good lord, people, we can at least post some signs.